LLNL/shroud/docs/input.rst

 Literal newlines, ``/n``, are respected.
 Format strings can use a tab, ``/t``, to hint where it would be convenient to add a continuation if necessary.
 A formfeed, ``/f``, will force a continuation.
+Lines which start with ``\0`` are not indented.
+This can be used with labels.
 Line lengths are controlled by the options *C_line_length* and *F_line_length* and default to 72.

 The only formatting option is to control output line lengths.
 This is